 Gowens, Henry Lytle, Jr.(born: 1884 - died: 1953)

 Dr. Gowens was the son of Henry L. Gowens, Sr. Prior to his marriage, Dr. Gowens was head of his family, according to the 1910 U.S. Federal Census.
 The family lived on 13th Street N. in Philadelphia, PA.
-Henry Gowens, Sr. was a school professor; Dr. Gowens had a private medical practice; his sisters Modina and Virginia were school teachers; and his brother Willard was an artist.
+Henry Gowens, Sr. was a school professor.
+Dr. Gowens had a private medical practice, and his sisters Modina and Virginia were school teachers.
+His brother Willard was an artist.
 All of the family members were born in Kentucky.
 In 1920, Henry Sr. was a clerk with the U.S. Government, and he, his wife Florence, and daughter Modina were living in Washington, D.C.
 In 1930, Williard Gowens was also living with the family in D.C.
-Henry L. Gowens, Jr. was a graduate of Howard University and received his medical degree in 1908 from Hahnemann Medical College [now Drexel University College of Medicine].
-For more see Who's Who in Colored America, 1950; see pp.310-311 in Anyplace But Here by A. W. Bontemps and J. Conroy; and "Dr. Henry L. Gowens, Jr.," New York Times, 01/04/1953, p.78.